ryanpdwyer/react-eleventy/fys2-Ch2.md

 ### Assignment

-For Thursday, we won't do a full reflection.
+For Wednesday, we won't do a full reflection.
 Just answer these questions in a Word doc.

 1. Briefly (2-3 sentences) explain **one** of the key terms introduced in this chapter, such as:
     - Deepfakes